pakeke-constructor/ideas/why_ecs.md

 And in the case of UMG, *modders* have limited patience.
 Are people really going to want to create a whole new system just to clone an entity?<br>
 Hell nah!
 People probably just want to see themselves clone their buddies as fast as possible.

+So therefore, UMG allows functions inside of entities.
+Not because its good, but because I believe **practicality > ideology**.

 Anyway, that's it for this blog post.